-2. Kanya Puja Ritual.
 Many Hindus perform Kanya Puja (worshipping girls) on the day of Ram Navami.
-As per the tradition, nine girls, who have not yet attained puberty, are invited at home and are offered prasad which mainly consists of halwa and puri.
-In Hinduism and Vedanata, feminine power has always been synonymous with Shakti, the cosmic energy of creation.
+As per the tradition, nine girls, who have not yet attained puberty, are invited home and are offered prasad which mainly consists of halwa and puri.
+In Hinduism and Vedanta, feminine power has always been synonymous with Shakti, the cosmic energy of creation.

 At temples, aartis and puja rituals are conducted where a great number of devotees flock in the evening.
 Apart from the recitation of Lord Rama stories, the festive occasion of Rama Navami is also about self-contemplation and self-reflection.
 Due to this, people also indulge in charitable events and activities organized on this pious day.
 Many people also observe fasting on this day.

-The spiritual grandeur of Rama Navami can be seen at several places in India.
-For instance, the celebrations at Ayodhya and Samahit Sthal, Sitamarhi, Janakpurdham, Bhadrachalam in Telangana, Kodandarama Temple, Vontimitta in Andhra Pradesh and Rameswaram in Tamil Nadu are considered some of the most significant.
+The spiritual grandeur of Rama Navami can be seen in several places in India.
+For instance, the celebrations at Ayodhya and Samahit Sthal, Sitamarhi, Janakpurdham, Bhadrachalam in Telangana, Kodandarama Temple, Vontimitta in Andhra Pradesh, and Rameswaram in Tamil Nadu are considered some of the most significant.

-At different places in India, one can witness the rath yatra and processions of Lord Rama, Lord Lakshmana and Goddess Sita.
-In Ayodhya, flocks of Hindu devotees also take a dip in the sacred waters of River Sarayu and only after purifying themselves with the sacred waters, they visit the temple.
+In different places in India, one can witness the rath yatra and processions of Lord Rama, Lord Lakshmana, and Goddess Sita.
+In Ayodhya, flocks of Hindu devotees also take a dip in the sacred waters of River Sarayu, and only after purifying themselves with the sacred waters, do they visit the temple.

 In Telangana as well, the celebrations are observed with full-fledged devotion.
 One can see thousands of devotees gathered at various places chanting Jai Shree Ram unanimously.
 Many cultural events are organized here.
 For the Vaishnavas in Odisha, this is the day to start the preparation for the annual Jagannath Ratha Yatra.

 ISKON also celebrates Ram Navami worldwide.
-Usually, the devotees here fast in the day and the evening that follows is spent by decorating the idols of Lord Krishna and Balarama as Lord Rama and Lord Lakshmana respectively.
+Usually, the devotees here fast during the day, and the evening that follows is spent decorating the idols of Lord Krishna and Balarama as Lord Rama and Lord Lakshmana respectively.
 The idol of Goddess Radha is decorated as Maa Sita.
-Bhajans, kirtans, processions of the idols within the temple complex and important discussions related to Hinduism follow suit.
+Bhajans, kirtans, processions of the idols within the temple complex, and important discussions related to Hinduism follow suit.